Jo Williams provides some advice on the "things to do" and "things to avoid" to achieve a successful fitness plan.

-- If you have any health challenges, like obesity or diabetes, it is very important for you to talk to your health care provider before getting into a fitness program.
-Embarking on a fitness programme while battling a condition must be a well thought through process.
+- If you have any health challenges, like obesity or diabetes, you need to talk to your health care provider before getting into a fitness program.
+Embarking on a fitness programme while battling a condition must be well thought through process.

 - Do not do anything to excess.
 Doing too much of anything guarantees swift burnout.
 You should increase the intensity of your workouts slowly so that your regime is sustainable.

 - You need to diversify your work out routine.
 Doing the same exercise every day guarantees quick tiring mentally.
 When this happens, you will get tired physically more quickly and end up skipping workouts due to dissatisfaction with the process.

 - Look for a serious work-out partner or join a club.
 This will ensure you are always motivated to complete your workout sessions.

 - Water intake is very important.
 You need to take in plenty of fluids at the start, in between and at the end of your workout sessions.